AntoineWtz/quiz-app/README.md

 # QuizApp

 This project was made with Angular and utilizes the TriviaDB API.
-A collaboration between Asutorizu, Cpck, and myself.
+A collaboration between Asutorizu, Cpck, Gawele and myself.

 ## Development server